yusk2/firstever/README.md

-As the name suggests, "firstever" is my first ever project.
+As the name suggests, "firstever" are my first ever projects.